MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/payables-and-receivables.md

 ---
 title: Payables and receivables in Russia
-description: Russian enhancements include payables and receivables.
+description: Russian enhancements include payables and receivables in the Russian version.
 author: DianaMalina

 ms.service: dynamics365-business-central